Randy Hedberg

 Randy R. Hedberg (born December 27, 1954) is an American football coach and a former player.
 He is the associate head coach and quarterbacks coach at North Dakota State University.
 Hedberg played as a quarterback for the Tampa Bay Buccaneers of the National Football League (NFL) in 1977.
-He was the head football coach at Minot State University, his alma mater, from 1982 to 1989 and St. Cloud State University from 1999 to 2007, compiling a career college football record of 92–74–2.
+He was the head football coach at Minot State University, his alma mater, from 1982 to 1989 and St. Cloud State University from 1999 to 2007, compiling a career college football record of 94–74–2.

+Hedberg's 90 NFL pass attempts are the most by a quarterback with a career passer rating of 0.0.

 Early life, playing career, and education

 Born and raised in Parshall, North Dakota, southwest of Minot, Hedberg graduated from Parshall High School in 1973.
 He played college football at Minot State College, an NAIA school, from 1973 to 1976.
 He was a four-year letter winner in football, basketball, and baseball for the Beavers, and earned a bachelor's degree in physical education in 1977.
 He earned a master's degree from the University of North Dakota in 1987.

 Hedberg was selected in the eighth round (196th overall) in the 1977 NFL draft by Tampa Bay, the eleventh quarterback selected.
 He saw significant playing time in his rookie season in 1977, appearing in seven games and starting four, including the season opener.
 As of 2023, no rookie quarterback drafted lower than Hedberg has been a team's starting quarterback in Week 1.
 He did not play well; his final stat line for the season was 25 completions on 90 attempts (a 27.8% completion percentage), with zero touchdowns and 10 interceptions.

 On injured reserve the following year, he was traded in February 1979 to Oakland; briefly with Raiders and Green Bay, he did not see any regular season playing time.

 Hedberg was selected as #31 in Sports Illustrateds "50 Greatest Sports Figures in North Dakota."